cslarsen/stack-machine/README.md

     3 2 * ; multiplication

 This operation pops the topmost two numbers on the stack and replaces them with the result of the multiplication.
-Also, comments are introduced with semicolons.

-Well, except --- there really is no multiplication instruction.
-But it's fairly easy to create one.
-I've actually bothered to create one for you and put it into the `core` library.
-It's called `mul` / `*`, from `tests/core.src`:
+Except, there is no multiplication function available in the core language.
+But I've implemented one for you in `tests/core.src`, with a function called `mul` (aliased to `*`):

     mul:            ; ( a b -- (a*b) )
       mul-res: nop  ; placeholder for result